yochaigal/cairn/resources/frequently-asked-questions.md

 - **Ursula** plays **Esme**, an ex-**Herbalist**. **Poul** is playing a a **Hunter** called **Borrid**.
 - The PCs are in search of a powerful [**Relic**](/cairn-srd.html#magic), rumored to have restorative powers.
 - It is rumored to be located deep in the **Geunant Forest**, a wood known for having massive, ancient trees that allow little light through their humongous leaves.
 - During character generation it was decided that the PCs were both previously employed by the same wealthy benefactor, who owned lands adjacent to their destination.
-They recently discovered a hidden parchment detailing their treasure's true location.
+- They recently discovered a hidden parchment detailing their treasure's true location.

 Please refer to the [SRD](/cairn-srd.html) when reading through the examples below, particularly with regards to [**saves**](/cairn-srd.html#rules) and [combat](/cairn-srd.html#combat).

 ## How does a PC's knowledge and experience effect the game?
 A character's relevant background, history, and experiences may provide a potential benefit (or disadvantage) to certain situations.
 Similarly, previous events in the game may influence the impact of their actions, including negating the need for a **save** in some circumstances!

-_**Esme** & **Borrid** have spent the better part of the day cutting their way into the **Geunant Forest**, chopping through hanging vines and waist-high brambles. **Borrid** stops every few minutes to check the map, relying on his background as a **Hunter** to ensure the party does not get lost._
+_**Esme** & **Borrid** have spent the better part of the day cutting their way into the **Geunant Forest**, chopping through hanging vines and waist-high brambles. **Borrid** stops every few minutes to survey their surroundings, relying on his background as a **Hunter** to ensure the party does not get lost._

 _Eventually, the party comes across an unusual flowering plant blocking their way.
 It sits in a solitary sunbeam, dripping a vile green ichor from open, violet pods. **Ursula** asks the Warden if his PC knows the plant.
 The Warden says yes, **Esme** knows the plant, and that it probably is overgrown on account of the sunbeam drenching it in natural light._